 Alternatives to Meloxicam

 When administered orally, Meloxicam is well absorbed in the gastrointestinal tract.
-However, it has a delayed time to onset, requiring several days to achieve its full effect.
-This makes it ill-suited for treating acute pain but more appropriate for chronic use, such as in chronic arthritis.
+However, it has a delayed onset of action, requiring several days to achieve its full effect.
+This makes it less suitable for treating acute pain but more appropriate for chronic use, such as in chronic arthritis.

 Why Do Patients Look For Mobic Alternatives?